camillefrayssinhes/thepandassurfers.github.io/index.md

 The significant peak at the beginning of 2016 corresponds to the FBI story.
 What happened at this date?
 Apple has become embroiled in a very <a href="https://www.nasdaq.com/articles/will-apple-inc.-aapl-stock-feel-a-bite-from-the-fbi-2016-02-23"> public battle with the FBI </a> over whether or not the tech firm should unlock an iPhone used by one of the shooters in the San Bernardino terror attacks.
 The media had a field day!
 This debate could have gone either way for the Apple stock.
 On the one hand, the media could have highlighted Apple's refusal to design a program to unlock iPhones underscores the company's hardline against violating customer privacy, and this likely gave customers another reason to choose Apple products.
 On the other hand, the media could have shifted the narrative and painted Apple in a negative light for obstructing an investigation into a terror plot, and this could have severely affected the Apple stock.

-Unfortunately, the plot does not give us a lot of information about the correlation between the fame score and the stock market.
-We performed a statistical analysis and the Pearson correlation coefficient is ………
+The plot does not give us a lot of information about the correlation between the fame score and the stock market.
+We performed a statistical analysis, but unfortunately, the Pearson correlation coefficient between the positive - respectively negative - fame score and the daily stock market liquidity is 0.02 - respectively 0.03 - with a non significant p-value at the level 0.05.
+A possible reason for these low correlation coefficients is that the fame score we used might not be an optimal metric to estimate the fame of the speakers.
-RAJOUTER PEARSON CORR

 {% include stock_price_against_quotes_score.html %}